-Registration and Licensing All new businesses (corporations, S corporations, partnerships, limited liability companies, business trusts, and sole proprietorships) can file a single application with the Central Registration Unit of the Revenue Administration Division of the Comptroller's Office to establish accounts for employer income tax withholding, sales and use tax, admissions and amusement tax, tire recycling fee, motor fuel tax, alcohol and tobacco tax and unemployment insurance.
+Registration and Licensing All new businesses (corporations, S corporations, partnerships, limited liability companies, business trusts, and sole proprietorships) can file a single application with the Central Registration Unit of the Revenue Administration Division of the Comptroller's Office to establish accounts for employer income tax withholding, sales and use tax, admissions and amusement tax, tire recycling fee, motor fuel tax, alcohol tax and tobacco tax.
 The Revenue Administration Division offers assistance for filing applications and establishing accounts.

 The Central Registration Unit assigns a single state identification number for the taxes listed above.
-Register online at www.marylandtaxes.gov.
+Register online at marylandtaxes.gov.

-To obtain a direct wine shipper's permit and a common carrier permit, businesses may apply with the Licensing and Registration Unit of the Revenue Administration Division.
+To obtain a direct wine shipper's permit and a common carrier permit, businesses may apply with the Licensing Unit of the Alcohol and Tobacco Commission.